Last Updated on October 1, 2022

 Updated for 2022 / 2023

-One of the most popular tourism destinations in Southeast Asia, Thailand is a country with a fascinating history, a devout Buddhist culture and beautiful scenery that lures travelers from all over the world.
-Here are the top 10 places in Thailand many of these travelers visit…
+Without a doubt, Thailand is one of the most popular tourism destinations in Southeast Asia, Thailand is a country with a fascinating history, a devout Buddhist culture and beautiful scenery that lures travelers from all over the world.

 Below is a listing of the “Top 10 Places in Thailand” as reported by the Tourism Authority of Thailand.

 As the political, economic, cultural, culinary, and spiritual capital of Thailand, Bangkok features both old-world charm and modern convenience.

 Of course, every Thailand holiday includes a visit to the kingdom’s capital city, Bangkok.
 The city is known to the locals Krung Thep, “the city of angels.”